Experience Transat

 Cité du Vin

-Allow 2 to 3 hours for this fun and entertaining visit, which ends with a glass of wine on the building’s panoramic decanter-shaped terrace.
+Allow 2 to 3 hours for this enjoyable and educational visit to la Cité du Vin, which culminates with a glass of wine on the building’s panoramic, decanter-shaped terrace, offering breathtaking views.

 A stroll along the quays of Bordeaux